Arafly/aux_projects/Shelly.md

+## Automate the creation of new users on linux from a CSV file

+1. For speed (because my VS Code and other utilies), I carried out the exercise on local which is a Windows, and used a tool called *winscp* to transfer the files to a client Ubuntu in my VirtualBox, named *Shelly*
+*winscp images

+2. After the successful transfer of the file to Shelly.
+I connected Shelly to a cloned Ubuntu machine named *remoteful*.
+SSH'd from Shelly to Remoteful using password authentication, then transfered the folder containing the script file, scv and authorized keys

+*scp

+3. I ran the script of Remoteful.
+Where each of the users were successfully created.

+*usercreation

+4. Verified the creation of the group and the aformentioned users by checking the group and /etc/passwd

+`tail /etc/passwd`

+*names

+`getent group developers`

+*groupie

+5. Finally, I logged in some of the created users to test if the creation was really succesful.
+As seen in the screenshot, I used the user "Osas".

+*newuser

 ### A few gotchas/pointers while working on this script

 - Ensure you leave a shebang at the beginning of your script (#!/bin/bash) this would automatically set the shell to bash, so you don't get unexpected surprises.